pingHell/GayCord.js/README.md

 * You have a gay flag as your logo, fuckin bozos

 ## :page_facing_up: Code style
-1. all curly braces should be on it's own line, stop being retarded
+1. All curly braces should be on it's own line, stop being retarded
 ```js
 if (true)
 {